July 5, 2022 | Business insights

 Companies should also consider investing in automated facilities to reduce exposure to employee shortages.
 The reduced warehouse traffic and less demanding manual labor expected of staff that comes with automation can also improve speed and accuracy.

 Responsive logistical networks allow for better risk mitigation.
 Maintaining adequate supplies of stock can ensure that your customer base is kept satisfied and your brand identity preserved.

 Change management is another important part of the process.
 This means creating digital systems that can help manage the supply chain.
 Beyond simply digitizing existing systems, this also entails developing, adopting, and implementing cutting-edge technologies, such as the Internet of Things (IoT), cloud-based computing, blockchain, artificial intelligence, and more.

 Implement the Right Strategy, Find the Right Partner

 The Covid-19 pandemic upended most assumptions about long-standing shipping strategies and has forced businesses to recalibrate approaches.
 Even in light of the current challenges, however, companies that adapt can look forward to a brighter future.

 The future of transportation and logistics lies in embracing the right technologies, as well as accurate, real-time data.
 Companies need to stay agile and responsive to changing conditions in global supply networks and local demands in order to mitigate risk.

 The right strategy is vital.
-So too is a trusted and reliable financial partner with deep industry expertise like Citywide Banks to help you realize your goals.
+So too is a trusted and reliable financial partner with deep industry expertise like Citywide Banks, a division of HTLF Bank to help you realize your goals.
 We have the experience to help you adapt to the ever evolving transportation and logistics environment.
-Contact Citywide Banks today to help you take the next step.
+Contact Citywide Banks, a division of HTLF Bank today to help you take the next step.